KQM-git/TCL/docs/combat-mechanics/internal-cooldown.md

 * Poise damage ICD corresponds to *poise damage sequences* and *poise damage attenuation factors*.

 ### Example: C2 Ayaka Burst Application
 Suppose we investigate a C2 Ayaka.
-Since each hit of her Elemental Burst (including the C2 hits) shares ICD and is gated by default ICD with gauge sequence
+Each hit of her Elemental Burst (including the C2 hits) shares ICD and is gated by default ICD with gauge sequence
 $$
 \begin{aligned}
     (g_n) = 1, 0, 0, 1, 0, 0, 1, 0, 0, 1, 0, 0, 1, 0, 0, 1, 0, 0, 1, 0, 0, 1, 0, 0
 \end{aligned}
 $$
 and $t_{\text{reset}} = 2.5$ seconds.
-Since each hit of Ayaka's Burst is encoded to apply 1U Cryo (assuming it's not on ICD) and C2 Ayaka's Burst hits $30$ times over $2.5$ seconds, we can define her sequence of elemental applications as
+Since each hit of Ayaka's Burst is encoded to apply 1U Cryo (assuming it's not on ICD) and C2 Ayaka's Burst hits $30$ times over $2.5$ seconds (out of $60$ hits total over the entire duration of her Burst), we can define her sequence of elemental applications as
 $$
 \begin{aligned}
     1\text{U} \times \varphi_g(1) &= 1\text{U} \times 1, \\